 OECD Home › Centre for Tax Policy and Administration › Latest Documents

-The OECD Committee on Fiscal Affairs released for public comment revised proposals concerning the meaning of “beneficial owner”, a term that is used in Articles 10, 11 and 12 of the OECD Model Tax Convention.
+On 19 October 2012, the OECD Committee on Fiscal Affairs released for public comment revised proposals concerning the meaning of “beneficial owner” in Articles 10, 11 and 12 of the OECD Model Tax Convention.
 The OECD has now published the comments received on this revised discussion draft.